 - Learn to guess your exposure settings.
 I never learned to guess all light settings, but going out shooting street in the evening you can easily learn to guess those settings (light will problably only vary 2-3 stops max and easy to guess).

-The bigger the film, the finer film grain and the more details.
-So I wanted to try something bigger and got the Pentax 6×7 system.
+The bigger the film, the finer film grain, the more details.
+A popular choice is the king of larger medium format cameras, the Pentax 6×7.
 Compared to the Mamiya 645’s 6×4,5cm film, the Pentax 6×7 has 6x7cm film.

 The camera looks like a monster, it’s big and ugly and when you bring it somewhere public you will get attention, people will laugh of you and when you take photo the shutter sound will make people wonder “what is that sound?”.